-- Measurement of cfDNA is cost-effective and requires only minimal amounts of blood, which in the future can be collected in the primary care physician's office. - Both clinical and serological parameters are collected in a setting (family practice) where patients with mild or moderate symptoms are predominantly treated, but where no suitable prognostic markers are available at this time.

-- The success of the study should be ensured by the close follow-up and home visits of the patients by the general practitioner and the short duration of the study. - cfDNA is already a well-established biomarker that is associated with various diseases and has been used in different research areas, such as oncology, non-invasive prenatal diagnosis, organ transplantation, autoimmune diseases, trauma, coronary heart disease and diabetes. - Limitations of the study include that the patients with a SARS-CoV-2 infection could have a severe disease course requiring hospital treatment, which could eventually lead to a study drop-out.
+- ⇒ Measurement of cell-free DNA (cfDNA) is costeffective and requires only minimal amounts of blood, which in the future can be collected in the primary care physician's office. - ⇒ Clinical and serological parameters (high-sensitive CRP, erythrocyte sedimentation rate and a differential blood count) are collected in a setting (family practice) where patients with mild or moderate symptoms are predominantly treated, but where no suitable prognostic markers are available at this - ⇒ The success of the study should be ensured by the close follow-up and home visits of the patients by the general practitioner and the short duration of the study. - ⇒ cfDNA is already a well-established biomarker that is associated with various diseases and has been used in different research areas, such as oncology, non-invasive prenatal diagnosis, organ transplantation, autoimmune diseases, trauma, coronary heart disease and diabetes. - ⇒ The limitation of the study due to missing laboratory values at t, and t, in the case of a severe disease course requiring hospitalisation is addressed by conducting the analysis according to the intentionto-treat principle and assessing hospitalisation as the main outcome.